- Tablets: 25 mg, 100 mg, 150 mg, 200 mg

 - If you drink alcohol or use illegal drugs

-Lamotrigine is usually taken 1 or 2 times daily.
-It may be taken with or without food.
+Lamotrigine is usually taken 1 or 2 times daily with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.